nimwunnan/conceptuallabor.com/_texts/how-to-use-theory.md

 #### How to Read This Model

 Written out, models must be read in a certain order, but the way we think of them is too complex to fit a certain sequence.
 So, when creating or reading a written model in Conceptual Labor Analysis, first concern yourself with understanding each fundamental component before turning to their relationships.
 A component description should be brief and capture the defining qualities of the component at the scale defined by the project titles.
-Components should be labeled as what type they are --- Actors, Work, or Context, and numbered accordingly when there are multiples of a type.
+Components should be labeled as what type they are --- actors, work, or context, and numbered accordingly when there are multiples of a type.
 The same applies to the project name and model name.
 Models should be numbered, as we will almost always be considering multiple models at once, and the project definition should be comprehensive but succinct, describing work at a single scale of specificity.

 We label the model and project like so: